Kampar railway station: Station features

 The station design follows the standard 2007 KTM station designs which made it very similar to other station designs across the Rawang-Ipoh electrified sector.
 The station is mainly single-floored.

-The general layout mainly consisted of 2 side platforms, with Platform 1 is for northward trains to Ipoh, Butterworth and Padang Besar while Platform 2 is usually for southward trains to KL Sentral and Gemas.
+The general layout mainly consisted of 2 side platforms, with Platform 1 is for northward trains to Ipoh, Butterworth and Padang Besar while Platform 2 is usually for southward trains to KL Sentral and Segamat.
 Pedestrian bridge connects the two platforms with elevator and stair access available.

 The only station public access however is only on Platform 2 side where the station lobby and other public facilities is located.
 As such, passengers are forced to enter the station only from the P2 side, and those who wishes to take the train north need to use the pedestrian bridge to go across the tracks to Platform 1 on the other side.
 Platform access is restricted to alighting passengers with valid tickets only.

 On the station lobby, there's a ticketing office, station offices, toilets on both platform and entrance sides, and also the praying room for Muslims.
 There's also a station canteen which supposed to sell foods and beverages, but the canteen had never been in operation on the current years.
 A vending machines is available here which sells drinks of various brands.

 There's access for disabled person with a wheelchair ramp and bridge elevator access for those with walking disabilities and impairments as well as tile assistant for blind people in both lobby and platforms.

 In 2021 an automated control gate is installed at the platform gate with passengers now required to scan QR code on their tickets (either digital or physical) to be able to enter the platform area.
 Before this the platform access is controlled manually by ticket checks by station staffs.